Public key authentication

 SSH public key authentication can be used by users to access machines without typing their password.
 Password free logins benefit remote access and automation.
 Moreover public key authentication prevent brute force attacks if all password-based authentication methods are disabled.

-The following tip describes the SSH keys setup to access Grid'5000 from outside and then to access the resources of the grid.
+The following tip describes the SSH keys setup to access Grid'5000 from outside and then to access the resources of the platform.

 As a Grid'5000 user, you use ssh in 3 cases:

-- To access the grid from your workstation, via the connection to a site access machine (e.g.
+- To access Grid'5000 from your workstation, via the connection to a site access machine (e.g.

-- To acces the frontends of the sites from your point of entrance in the grid (e.g.
+- To access the frontends of the sites from your entry point to Grid'5000 (e.g.

-- To acces your resources (nodes) if you either use OAR with the "allow_classic_ssh" mode or deploy systems with a ssh server.
+- To access your resources (nodes) if you either use OAR with the "allow_classic_ssh" mode or deploy systems with a ssh server.
 (You should actually be using

 oarshin any other case, and then do not have to bother customizing your ssh configuration as it is handled internally by OAR)